How Much Caffeine is in a Cup of Coffee?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 How Much Caffeine is in a Cup of Coffee?

 In many cases, it comes down to the type of coffee and even the brewing process.
-Still, the figures below will give you a good idea how much caffeine is in your morning cup of java so you can get to planning your diet right.
+Still, the figures below will give you a good idea of the caffeine in coffee, so you can get to planning your diet right.

 - Brewed Coffee (8 oz / 237 mL): 95-200 mg of caffeine